Javonte Williams Player Prop Bets for NFL Week 13 | Denver vs. Kansas City 12/5/2021

 Season Stats

-- This season Williams has racked up 117 carries for 568 yards (51.6 per game) and two touchdowns.
+- This season Williams has 568 rushing yards (51.6 per game) on 117 carries with two touchdowns.

 - He has handled 117, or 41.8%, of his team's 280 rushing attempts this season.

-- The Broncos have called a pass in 56.7% of their plays from scrimmage this year while running the ball 43.3% of the time.
+- The Broncos have thrown the ball in 56.7% of their plays from scrimmage this year while running the ball 43.3% of the time.
 This offensive attack ranks 23rd in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Williams' matchup with the Chiefs.